The most recent market research have identified 5 trends that will shape the future of retailing.

 Shoppers are unable to process the amount of information at hand in a supermarket.
 The cognitive load is just too high.
 As a consequence they buy always the same and don’t discover what the range of products available.

 Supermarkets need to change the way they display product to make it easier for shoppers to discover products and process the related information.
 Smart shelves like the one presented by AWM are obviously going to be a groing market trend in the future.
+Beware however of potential ethical issues.

 The importance of creating differentiated customer experiences should not be stated again.